-4.12 Considering the accumulated losses in Step Down Subsidiary (SDS), provision for impairment of goodwill and tangible assets amounting to Rs.
-135 Lakhs (USD 165,765) (Previous year: Rs.
-135 Lakhs USD 180,629) has been made during the year ended March 31, 2023.
-Management is of the view that expected growth in the demand of the SDS's products and other steps taken by the management, will generate sufficient cash flows to cover balance carrying value of goodwill and the carrying value of the tangible assets as at March 31, 2023.
+4.11 Based on the management assessment, aggregate impairment provision made upto 31st March, 2023 of Rs.
+810 Lakhs in regard to goodwill and tangible assets, is considered as adequate and no additional provision is required in the current year.
+The Management is of the view that the expected growth in the demand of the SDS's products and other steps taken, will generate sufficient cash flows to cover balance carrying value of goodwill and tangible assets.